 Part of our story is our collaboration with academia.
-Rothko is a partner of the City, London University Data Science Institute (DSI) and a participant in the Gillmore Centre for Financial Technology at Warwick University.
+Rothko is a partner of the City, London University Data Science Institute (DSI) and a participant in the Gillmore Centre for Financial Technology at the University of Warwick.

 Interpretable, Transparent, and Auditable Machine Learning: An Alternative to Factor Investing